Partial order on passive states and Hoffman majorization in quantum thermodynamics: Transformation of pure active states under relative passivity-preserving quantum operations

 \subsection{Special case of qubit systems}

 Let us now examine the qubit case in more details.
 It is known that for qubit systems, the set of strictly incoherent operations and the set of incoherent operations coincide \cite{Chitambar2016}.
 In contrast, it is easy to see that for fixed qubit states $\sigma(\vec{p})\neq \mathbb{I}/2$ and $\sigma(\vec{q})\neq \mathbb{I}/2$, the set of RPPOs is not equal to the set of PPOs.
-However, we can show that pure qubit active state transformations can be achieved with passivity-preserving operations only (there is no need to consider relative passivity-preserving operations).
+However, it turns out that pure qubit active state transformations can be achieved with passivity-preserving operations (there is no need to consider relative passivity-preserving operations).
 The following theorem proves this assertion.

-\begin{theorem} A qubit active state $\ket{\psi} \in \mathfrak{D}$ can be transformed to another qubit active state $\ket{\phi}\in \mathfrak{D}$ under a PPO if and only if $\vec{p}\prec_h \vec{q}$, where $\ket{\psi(\vec{\theta})}=\sum_{i=0}^{1}\sqrt{p_i}e^{i\theta_i}\ket{i}$, $\ket{\phi(\vec{\nu})}=\sum_{i=0}^{1}\sqrt{q_i}e^{i\nu_i}\ket{i}$, $\vec{p}=\{p_0,p_1\}$ with $p_0\geq p_1$, and $\vec{q}=\{q_0,q_1\}$ with $q_0\geq q_1$. \end{theorem} \begin{proof} Let us first notice that states $\ket{\psi(\vec{\theta})}$ and $\ket{\phi(\vec{\nu})}$ are equivalent to states $\ket{\psi}=\sum_{i=0}^{1}\sqrt{p_i}\ket{i}$ and $\ket{\phi}=\sum_{i=0}^{1}\sqrt{q_i}\ket{i}$, respectively.
-Therefore, it suffices to prove above theorem for states $\ket{\psi}$ and $\ket{\phi}$.
+\begin{theorem} A qubit active state $\ket{\psi(\vec{\theta})} \in \mathfrak{D}$ can be transformed to another qubit active state $\ket{\phi(\vec{\nu})}\in \mathfrak{D}$ under a PPO if and only if $\vec{p}\prec_h \vec{q}$, where $\ket{\psi(\vec{\theta})}=\sum_{i=0}^{1}\sqrt{p_i}e^{i\theta_i}\ket{i}$, $\ket{\phi(\vec{\nu})}=\sum_{i=0}^{1}\sqrt{q_i}e^{i\nu_i}\ket{i}$, $\vec{p}=\{p_0,p_1\}$ with $p_0\geq p_1$, and $\vec{q}=\{q_0,q_1\}$ with $q_0\geq q_1$. \end{theorem} \begin{proof} Let us first notice that states $\ket{\psi(\vec{\theta})}$ and $\ket{\phi(\vec{\nu})}$ are equivalent to states $\ket{\psi}=\sum_{i=0}^{1}\sqrt{p_i}\ket{i}$ and $\ket{\phi}=\sum_{i=0}^{1}\sqrt{q_i}\ket{i}$, respectively.
+Therefore it suffices to prove above theorem for states $\ket{\psi}$ and $\ket{\phi}$.

 We know that the passivity-preserving operations are incoherent operations and that incoherent operations are equivalent to strictly incoherent operations for the qubit case.
 Then, the existence of a passivity-preserving operation transforming $\ket{\psi}$ to $\ket{\phi}$ implies that $\vec{p}\prec_h \vec{q}$ based on Refs. \cite{Du2015, DuE2017}, which concludes the ``only if'' part of the theorem.